cocreators-ee/aperture-control/README.md

 In more detail:
 1. The `setup.ps1` script is downloaded with the command above and executed
-2. `setup.ps1` downloads the complete repository from GitHub, unzips it to `%USERPROFILE%\aperture-control` and executes `run-ac-recipes.ps1` with Administrator permissions
+2. `setup.ps1` downloads the complete repository from GitHub, unzips it under `%USERPROFILE%\aperture-control` and executes `run-ac-recipes.ps1` with Administrator permissions
 3. `run-ac-recipes.ps1` loops through `recipes/*` and
     - `*.ps1` scripts are executed with PowerShell
     - `*.cmd` scripts are executed with Cmd.exe
     - `*.reg` files are applied with Regedit

-The examples provided here use [Chocolatey](https://chocolatey.org) and [Scoop](https://scoop.sh) package managers to install various things.
-You may want to take a look into the things they support if you want to make your life easier.
+4. It sets up the `update.ps1` script in Task Scheduler to be run hourly.
+It will poll the source repo for updates (just a GitHub API call, nothing heavy), and then if any are found it will download them and apply changes.

 ## Words of warning